• Home

 “Of course.”

-“Can you make sure he doesn’t charge me over $20?
-My guidebook says not to pay more than $20.”
+“Can you make sure he doesn’t charge me over $40?
+My guidebook says not to pay more than $40.”

 “But madam,” he said, “taxis have meters.”

 Meters, shmeters.
 Who trusts those?
-But it was all in the porter’s hands now.
+But it was in the porter’s hands now.
 Not only did I have a champion who would ensure me a fair price, I didn’t have to carry my bags.
 For a two-dollar tip, the gates to Istanbul were open.

 Heading to Turkey solo?
 Start out at a good hotel

 Sometimes, when arriving in an unfamiliar country it pays to blow the budget upfront and splurge on a good hotel.
 Then, as you get more comfortable, your standard of accommodation can go down.
 And down.
-My first two nights travelling solo in Istanbul were spent in style at the Swissôtel The Bosphorus in the business district of Taksim.

-What an idyllic way to recover from jetlag.
+What an idyllic way to recover from jet lag.
 From high on a hill I overlooked Dolmabahçe Palace, the Bosphorus Strait and, as a speck in the distance, the barracks where Florence Nightingale worked during the Crimean War.

 “Istanbul looks like a fascinating city,” I thought, basking by the pool.
 “I’ll have to go see it sometime.”